openstack/openstack-manuals/doc/admin-guide/source/compute-images-instances.rst

 -  libvirt, which has been supporting UEFI boot since version 1.2.9.

-Because default UEFI loader path is ``/usr/share/OVMF/OVMF_CODE.fd``, the cloud administrator must create one link to this location after UEFI package is installed.
+Because default UEFI loader path is ``/usr/share/OVMF/OVMF_CODE.fd``, the administrator must create one link to this location after UEFI package is installed.

 **To upload UEFI images**